huggingface/transformers/docs/source/en/model_doc/vipllava.md

 Tips:

+- The architecture is similar than llava architecture except that the multi-modal projector takes a set of concatenated vision hidden states and has an additional layernorm layer on that module.

 - We advise users to use `padding_side="left"` when computing batched generation as it leads to more accurate results.
 Simply make sure to call `processor.tokenizer.padding_side = "left"` before generating.

 - Note the model has not been explicitly trained to process multiple images in the same prompt, although this is technically possible, you may experience inaccurate results.